Buyer's guide

 Are there any free AI agent tools?+

-Yes, several options on this list offer a free plan or free tier, including tools like Cursor, Firecrawl, Claude Code.
+Yes, several options on this list offer a free plan or free tier, including tools like Cursor, Firecrawl, Tiny Place.
 Free plans usually cover solo use or smaller projects, with paid tiers unlocking more.
 Click through to each tool to check its current pricing, since plans change regularly.

 What should I look for when choosing AI agent tools?+